kunalkseven/JavaScript_Concepts/README.md

 ## What is prototype inheritance in Javascript?

+Prototype inheritance in javascript is the linking of prototypes of a parent object to a child object to share and utilize the properties of a parent class using a child class.
+Prototypes are hidden objects that are used to share the properties and methods of a parent class to child classes.

-## What is throttling and debouncing in js?
+## What is debouncing and throttling in js?

+Debouncing is a technique where we can monitor the time delay of user action and once that delay reaches our predetermined threshold we can can make the function call.

-Throttling is used to call a function after every millisecond or a particular interval of time; only the first click is executed immediately.
+Throttling is a technique where we make the function call in a predetermined time interval irrespective of continuous user actions.
-Debouncing is a programming pattern or a technique to restrict the calling of a time-consuming function frequently, by delaying the execution of the function until a specified time to avoid unnecessary CPU cycles, and API calls and improve performance

 ## What is the execution context, event loop ,stack, call queue and microtask queue in Javascript?